V & W Class destroyers played a vital part in evacuating the

 transports.
 A signal was received instructing them

 to return to Dover immediately but Cdr.
-Allinson thought that having
+Allison thought that having

 got this close it wasn’t worth going back empty handed so took the ship